 - Keep credentials safe (Secret Storage) while still supporting client secrets.

-- See a quick status bar shortcut to republish the last resource in seconds.
+- See quick status bar shortcuts to republish the last resource or plugin assembly in seconds.

 Main features